MinaProtocol/MIPs/MIPS/mip-0000-increase-zkapp-account-update-limit.md

 ### Prerequisites

-- [**SNARK worker optimization](https://github.com/MinaProtocol/MIPs/blob/georgeee/mip-0006-slot-reduction-90s/MIPS/mip-0006-slot-reduction-90s.md#snark-worker-optimization) from the Slot reduction MIP:** The optimization for proof-level parallelization (instead of command-level) must be deployed and tested on CI, devnet and mainnet before the hardfork.
+- **[SNARK worker optimization](https://github.com/MinaProtocol/MIPs/blob/georgeee/mip-0006-slot-reduction-90s/MIPS/mip-0006-slot-reduction-90s.md#snark-worker-optimization) from the Slot reduction MIP**: The optimization for proof-level parallelization (instead of command-level) must be deployed and tested on CI, devnet and mainnet before the hardfork.
 This ensures SNARK workers can efficiently process individual proofs within a proof tree, enabling the expected latency improvements.

 ### Modifications